in

 Floor Vase

-One attraction or appeal that floor vases have is that they make for great entryway design elements in the home.
-They work particularly well in pairs, especially when you have them placed on both sides of a larger piece of furniture or opening.
+One attraction or appeal that floor floral containers have is that they make for great entryway design elements in the home.
+They work particularly well in pairs, especially when placed on both sides of a larger piece of furniture or opening.
 The visual symmetry that they create is quite aesthetically pleasing and can draw the attention of the eye from the ground up.

-Floor vases are capable to hold live plants.
+These are capable of holding live plants.
 However, they are more commonly used to hold a variety of dry fillers for textures.
 They can be cut bamboo stalks, willow or birch branches, dried and preserved stalks of wheat, and so much more.

 Jug Vase

 This gives them plenty of room to be the focal point of the space and allows them to look their best.
 You can put tall branches in them, or anything you can think of.
-Smaller-sized jug vases that display smaller flower arrangements also look great when spaced alongside large jug vases.
+Smaller-sized jugs that display smaller flower arrangements also look great when spaced alongside large jug style floral containers.

 Decorative Vase

-Decorative vases can also add points of interest for a hallway or corridor or even on some type of console table.
+These can also add points of interest for a hallway or corridor or even on a console table.
 If you need fillers for empty shelves, they will also fit right in.

-When placing decorative vases as part of your room décor, it’s important to go big and bold.
-Make a statement with interesting colors and feel free to experiment with certain color palettes.
-If you want a more refined or cohesive look, you can opt to group similar vases together.
+When placing them as part of your room décor, it’s important to go big and bold.
+Make a statement with interesting colors and experiment with certain color palettes.
+If you want a more refined or cohesive look, you can group similar containers.

 You can group them in different styles if you’re shooting for a stunning and unique centerpiece tablescape setup.
-Decorative vases are innovative and can modernize your home in all of the best ways.
+These are innovative and can modernize your home in all the best ways.

 Centerpiece Vases

-They can set the theme as well as bring in substantial design elements for the space.
+They can set the theme and bring in substantial design elements for the space.
 Depending on what you’re going for, you can play around with centerpieces for the dining room table.
-You can either bring in color, a focal point or main accent, or a neutral accessory.
+You can bring in color, a focal point or main accent, or a neutral accessory.

 You can add some candles alongside it for more formal dinner settings.
 As for the vase fillers, you can play around with grains, spices, dried beans, grass seeds, crystals, and so much more.